Como Theatre: Architectural character

 The theatre reflects the architectural style popular in the inter-war period, using nautical motifs such as wavy lines, smooth flat curves and tubular handrails, with an architectural emphasis on both the horizontal and vertical aspects of the building.

-The Como Cinema is an example of the Inter-War Functionalist style.
+The Como Theatre is an example of the Inter-War Functionalist style.
 Characteristics of this style are the asymmetrical massing of smooth geometric elements, and emphasis on exterior form reflecting internal function.
 The prominent central tower housed the bio box, which serviced both the indoor auditorium and the outdoor picture garden.
 Film canisters were hauled up to the bio box balcony from the street.
 The tower extends out in a fashionable streamlined curve and features a cantilevered balcony with steel railings, resembling the form of a modern ocean liner.
 The "liner" theme is reinforced by the three "port hole" windows on the exterior of the building.
 The stylistic influence of Le Corbusier, a functional Modernist architect, is evident in these forms and detail.

 In the summer of 2013, American street artist Nils Westergard painted a portrait of Alfred Hitchcock on the western facing exterior wall of the building.

-Current uses

-In August 2004, the Heritage Council of Western Australia provided a grant to prepare a conservation plan for the cinema.

-In 2018, was spent making the building safe as the western wall and ceilings were at risk of collapse.
-The Cygnet Cinema is a revival house cinema showing old films using 16 mm or 35 mm film.